agude/agude.github.io/_drafts/2021-03-15-data_science_timeseries_plotting_notebook_template.md

 [first_plot]: {{ file_dir }}/make_collision_in_time_first_version.svg

-The function has as few optional parameters:
+The function accepts a few optional parameters:

-- `resample_frequency` which controls the timescale over which the data is aggregated.
+- `resample_frequency`: controls the timescale over which the data is aggregated.
 - `aggfunc` which controls how the data is aggregated.
 - `linewidth` which can be used to make the lines larger if there are only a